sungjaep11/ScreenPal/README.md

 - Hunger, Energy, and Happiness all decay while the cat is awake.
 - Energy recovers only while the cat is asleep.
 - Any stat staying below 10 for too long causes the pet to die.
-- Minigames cost energy; winning gives happiness, losing takes a smaller amount away.
+- Finishing a minigame costs energy; winning gives more happiness, losing still gives a smaller amount.
 - The save file is updated on every state change; the pet ages even while the app is closed.
 - "New Game" deletes the current pet and starts fresh.